safiyahlakhany/Pop/README.md

 ### Post a poll question
-There are three types of possible posts: open ended, poll, and this or that.All posts and responses are anonymous.
+There are three types of posts: open ended, poll, and this or that.All posts and responses are anonymous.
 Polls and this or that questions have associated charts that display a preview of the answers.
 As soon as someone votes on a post, the graph is updated in real time.

 <img src='https://recordit.co/O2Ib0QlloZ.gif'  width='' alt='Sign Up' />